-High Point Police respond to apparent murder-suicide early New Year's Day
+High Point police respond to apparent murder-suicide early New Year's Day

-HIGH POINT - Police are investigating the deaths of a High Point couple from an apparent murder-suicide, according to a news release from High Point Police.
+HIGH POINT — Police are investigating the deaths of a couple from an apparent murder-suicide, according to a news release from High Point police.

-Authorities were called to the 600 block of South Scientific Street at 2:41 a.m. today about a suicide and found Hong Van Ma, 49, dead from a self-inflicted gunshot wound, the release stated.
+Authorities were called to the 600 block of South Scientific Street at 2:41 a.m. today about a suicide and found Hong Van Ma, 49, dead from a self-inflicted gunshot wound, police said in the release.

-Officers then went to Ma's residence at 4020 Banbridge Dr., where they found Ma's wife, Jenny Thao Ta, 40, dead from a gunshot wound to the head, the release stated.
+Officers then went to Ma's residence at 4020 Banbridge Drive, where they found Ma's wife, Jenny Thao Ta, 40, dead from a gunshot wound to the head, according to the release.
 Police believe that Ma killed his wife, then killed himself.

 There was no reported history of domestic violence between the couple, according to police.